bmc/sbt-editsource/index.md

 ---

-If `EditSource.flatten` is `true`, then the edited files will all be placed directly in `EditSource.targetDirectory`; if there are name clashes, then some files will be overwritten.
-If `EditSource.flatten` is `false`, then the partial path to each source file is preserved in the target directory.
+If `flatten` is `true`, then the edited files will all be placed directly in `targetDirectory`; if there are name clashes, then some files will be overwritten.
+If `flatten` is `false`, then the partial path to each source file is preserved in the target directory.

 An example will help clarify.
 Consider the following file tree: